Nowadays, more and more people feel concerned about health problems that were unknown years past.

 By dropping their estrogen levels, they stop the effects of estrogen on cancer cells and slow down cancer growth.
 In men, they can also balance testosterone and estrogen levels.
 However, there’s a natural way to do it through a natural estrogen blocker.
 In this section, we will name and explain the most important:

-Chrysin: Flavonoids can be sound in many herbs, including bee propolis and passionflower.
+Flavonoids can be sound in many herbs, including bee propolis and passionflower.
 It is also found in honey.
-Chrysin is used to increase testosterone levels and block estrogen.
-There’s mostly anecdotic evidence, and not many studies have been published to sustain the claims (12).
+Chrysin can increase testosterone levels and block estrogen.
+There’s mostly anecdotic evidence, and not many published studies sustain the claims (12).

 Besides these herbs and natural extracts, there are other components in fresh foods.
 They are calcium D, glucarate, and diindolylmethane.
 Even though they sound like a synthetic substance, they are not.
 We can find them in many foods and herbs, and they have powerful evidence as a backup (16):

 Besides, calcium D glucarate prevents certain types of cancer and modulates cholesterol levels.
 This natural substance contributes to conjugation in the liver, an important process for detox.
-Toxins are more easily processed and excreted, and the body gets rid of excess estrogen faster.
+Toxins process and excrete more easily, and the body gets rid of excess estrogen faster.
 Higher levels of calcium D glucarate reduces the level of beta-glucuronides, a substance that increases the risk of prostate cancer, and impairs estrogen balance.

-Diindolylmethane: This substance is found in the majority of cruciferous vegetables, including cauliflower, broccoli, cabbage, brussels sprouts, bok choy, and turnip greens.
+This substance is found in the majority of cruciferous vegetables, including cauliflower, broccoli, cabbage, brussels sprouts, bok choy, and turnip greens.
 We eat it in the form of indole-3-carbinol.
 Then the organism transforms it into diindolylmethane.
-These foods contain other substances called glucosinolates.
+These foods contain other substances, glucosinolates.
 They also contribute to reverse estrogen dominance.
 These substances facilitate the breakdown of estrogen into other metabolites.
-These are eliminated more easily and display antioxidant ability.
+These eliminate more easily and display antioxidant ability.